 Environment and Ecology

-There is a significant overlap of the UPSC syllabus of Environment and Ecology with Geography, Science and technology, and current affairs.
-Hence covering its syllabus properly will give an edge to the stated subjects as well.
+There is a significant overlap between the UPSC syllabus of Environment and Ecology with Geography, Science and technology, and current affairs.
+Hence, covering its syllabus properly will also give an edge to the stated subjects.

 Make your basic knowledge clear and cover the current issues from newspapers.

 Wildlife sanctuaries, national parks, their locations, endangered species in India and their habitat, and various international conventions on climate change, etc. are important topics that need your attention.